zeenaat13/Credit-Card-Financial-weekly-Report/README.md

 - Ensuring slicers interacted correctly with all visuals required configuration.

 ---
+## 📌 Recommendations & Improvements
+- Focus more on high-revenue categories like Bills and Fuel by giving offers and rewards
+- Target high-value customers (educated and working professionals) with personalized services -Encourage customers with high credit limits to use more through discounts and EMI options -Improve weekly revenue by running regular offers and campaigns -Create different strategies for different income and age groups

+---
 ## ✅ Conclusion

 This project demonstrates an end-to-end Power BI workflow: